 Dysgeusia will not result in food aversions or cravings during pregnancy, but it can cause the food to taste bitter or leave a bad taste after eating.
 Sometimes the metallic taste may persist even without having eaten anything.
 Dysgeusia can make the condition of morning sickness worse in some pregnant women.

 When Do You Experience Metallic Taste in the Mouth During Pregnancy?

 There might be other reasons for the metallic taste in your mouth that are not related to pregnancy, such as diabetes, gingivitis, kidney or liver disease, cancer or cancer treatments, or having certain dental appliances or fillings.
-But you do not have any of these issues, the metallic taste is simply because of the fluctuating hormones during pregnancy.
+But if you do not have any of these issues, then the metallic taste is simply because of the fluctuating hormones during pregnancy.
 However, if you are facing other issues along with the metallic taste, it is wise to consult your doctor.

 What Are the Causes of Metallic Taste in the Mouth During Pregnancy?

 The real cause of a metallic taste in the mouth during pregnancy is unknown.
 But here are some of the probable causes:

 - Dysgeusia during pregnancy commonly arises owing to pregnancy hormones.
 The hormone— oestrogen, in particular, seems to be a controlling factor moderating the sense of taste in pregnant women.
 Variations in the oestrogen levels during pregnancy can fluctuate the sense of taste, and women may feel a metallic taste in their mouths.

 - The senses of smell and taste are closely linked.
 So, if something smells unpleasant, chances are it may trigger a foul taste in the mouth as well.